samchristywork/terminal-calendar/README.md

 ```
 Usage: terminal_calendar [options]
+ -e,--editor    The command representing the text editor to use (default vim).
  -f,--file      Calendar file to use.
 Default "calendar.json".
  -h,--help      Print this usage message.
  -n,--no-clear  Do not clear the screen on shutdown.
  -v,--verbose   Display additional logging information.
 ```

+Users can also configure the editor by setting the `EDITOR` environment variable.

 ## Dependencies